DreaminDani/hack-housing-section8connect/README.md

 # Zillow #HackHousing Hackathon: Seattle Housing Finder

-The purpose of this app is to provide an example of how to best format an app submission on [Github](http://github.com) for a hackathon.
-If you'd like to suggest changes or improvements to this example, feel free to send me a pull request.
 Goals:
 •	Establish a direct connect between Landlords and future Section 8 tenants.
 •	Create a user-friendly website that gives the Section 8 voucher holders the proper information needed to get them placed in a house, access to an emergency shelter, or an extension on their voucher deadline.